Microsoft Tunnel for Microsoft Intune

 - 1 - Intune administrator configures Server configurations and Sites, Server configurations are associated with Sites.

-- 2 - Intune administrator installs Microsoft Tunnel Gateway and the authentication plugin authenticates Microsoft Tunnel Gateway with Azure AD.
+- 2 - Intune administrator installs Microsoft Tunnel Gateway and the authentication plugin authenticates Microsoft Tunnel Gateway with Microsoft Entra.
 Microsoft Tunnel Gateway server is assigned to a site.

 - 3 - Management Agent communicates to Intune to retrieve your server configuration policies, and to send telemetry logs to Intune.